almostimplemented/average-degree/README.md

 My `run.sh` script simply calls `sbt run`, and I am new to the sbt tool (as I explain below, this is my first real Scala project :] ).

 I have tested the processing rate of the code.
-If I use the timestamp field from the tweet, the code block iterating over 22554 tweets took 3 seconds.
-According to www.internetlivestats.com/twitter-statistics, there are roughly 6000 tweets generated per second so my solution appears to be efficient enough to hook-up to the live stream.
-I noticed a bit of a performance drop that I attribute to parsing the epoch `Long` from the datestring, but the code still seems pretty quick to me.
-I can certainly name places for some multithreaded optimizations, but really that is not necessary if we read from the `timestamp_ms` field.
+The program can iterate over 22554 tweets in 3 seconds.
+From www.internetlivestats.com/twitter-statistics, I see there are ~6000 tweets generated per second so my solution appears to be efficient enough to hook-up to the live stream.
+FYI, the "big-input" test does not validate the solution to be correct; it is simply there for checking processing time.

 One other detail: the Java/Scala formatted double defaults to rounding up.
 In the assignment's `README.md` file, `5/3` is printed as `1.66`, whereas my program output as `1.67`.
 I hope this small